survivejs/webpack-book/manuscript/loading/02_images.md

 ## Getting image dimensions

 Sometimes getting the only reference to an image isn't enough. [image-size-loader](https://www.npmjs.com/package/image-size-loader) emits image dimensions, type, and size in addition to the reference to the image itself.

-## Loading `srcset`s

-Modern browsers support `srcset` attribute that lets you define an image in different resolutions.
-The browser can then choose the one that fits the display the best.
-The main options are [html-loader-srcset](https://www.npmjs.com/package/html-loader-srcset) and [responsive-loader](https://www.npmjs.com/package/responsive-loader).

 ## Referencing to images